Skip to content

 Quality gates:

 These fire automatically — you don't trigger them.
-When a specialist agent detects a critical finding during execution, Claude presents the gate:
+When a specialist agent detects a critical finding during execution, the model presents the gate:

 Quality gate